-The returned data are in turn as follows: total test times and times of PASS, total test times for Area Size comparison and times of PASS, total test times for Diff Zone comparison and times of PASS, total test times for Phase Diff comparison and times of PASS.
+The returned data are in turn as follows: total test times and times of PASS, total test times for Area Size comparison and times of PASS, total test times for Diff Zone comparison and times of PASS, total test times for Corona comparison and times of PASS, total times for Phase Diff comparison and times of PASS.
 PASS rate can be automatically calculated according to the returned data.